Ansible2/sqf-language-rework/configuration/grammars/docs/commands/switch.md

 Checks if the given parameter matches any `case`.
 If so, the code block of that case will be executed.
 After that the switch ends so no further cases will be checked.<br>
-If a case has no code block the code of the next case will automatically be executed, making it possible to formulate a logical "or" for cases which would otherwise contain the exact same code (see {{HashLink|#Example 2}}).<br>
+If a case has no code block the code of the next case will automatically be executed, making it possible to formulate a logical "or" for cases which would otherwise contain the exact same code (see <See HashLink Reference Example 2>).<br>
 The `default` block will be executed `only` if no case matches, no matter its position inside the code block.
 It is not a `case`, and will `never` be entered by fallthrough.